-This guarantee further covers coronavirus, parvovirus, and leptovirus, if found within the first (10) ten days after receiving your puppy.
-I reserve the right to decline this compensation if I have other pups from this litter and can document that those pups are free of the virus, as this would demonstrate that the virus is not in my kennel.
+This guarantee further covers coronavirus, parvovirus, and leptovirus, if found within the first (7) seven days after receiving your puppy.
+I reserve the right to decline this compensation if I have other pups from this litter and can document that those pups are free of the virus.
 Again, the above mentioned documents must be presented for compensation.
 I again reserve the right to a second opinion at the buyer’s expense as well as an interpretation of the records and documentation from my vet.
 In the case that these viruses are found, I will pay medical expenses up to the cost of the puppy for the treatment, visits, and medication for the listed life threatening viruses.

 In the highly unlikely event that death should occur, a necropsy must be performed and the report verified by my Veterinarian, along with before mentioned documents, to determine the cause of death.

 This guarantee is based on the condition that your puppy has seen a Veterinarian within three (3) business days of receiving him/her or within 24 hours if the puppy is delivered.
 This guarantee is also on the condition that you and your vet accepted and regarded my previous medical records.
 I reserve the right to a second opinion at the buyer’s expense as well as an interpretation of all records and documentations by my Veterinarian.
 I must be notified within 24 hours of the veterinarian’s findings and the puppy returned within 48 hours of findings or in the case that the puppy has been delivered, within seven days of findings.
 Return and transportation would be at the new owner’s expense.